theHsEdition/PatrickHanus.com/_drafts/2017-11-02-pay-off-your-student-loads-in-2-years.md

 I hate owing people money.
 I like paying for things myself.
 I don't like losing money to interest.
 It's another reason I hate renting, but that's a different story for a different time.
 I decided when I was young to put together a plan to pay off my student loans.
 It wasn't so much as a plan as it was a _lifestyle_.

-There really are three stages to how I saved enough and made enough to pay off my loans.
+There are three stages to how I saved enough and made enough to pay off my loans.

 * [Before college (About 4 years)](/#Before-College "Before College")
 * [During college (3 and 1/2 years)](/#during-college "During College")